MSHSL State Debate Tournament

 -K cases.
 I do not like them in public forum, especially if they are not topical.
 However, a K that is topical and actually engages with the topic and is generally within the topic meta is something I *may* vote off of.
 But it must be topical, otherwise I will not vote off the argument.

 -Loud, annoying, alarms at the end of speeches.
-If you use the rooster crowing as your alarm in round, I'm dropping speaks.
+Especially the rooster crow.
+Please no rooster crow.

 General

 -I'm generally a flow judge, but I don't always flow card authors/names.
 My focus on the flow is getting what the evidence claims and what the warrant is, rather than who the source was.
-Referring back to your "Harvard" card isn't enough, but giving a quick paraphrasing of the card, along with the author/source is much more beneficial and effective.
+Referring back to your "Smith" card isn't enough, but giving a quick paraphrasing of the previously cited card, along with the author/source is much more beneficial and effective.
+Similarly, "Harvard" is a collegiate institution, not an author.
+Harvard doesn't write anything.
+Harvard doesn't publish anything.
+They may have a publishing company or a magazine that publishes, but Harvard does not, and last time I checked, John Harvard has been dead since 1638, so I doubt he has anything pertinent to support your argumentation.

 -I'm an expressive person.
 I'll make a face if I believe you misstated something.
 I'll nod if I think you're making a good point.
 I'll shake my head if I think you're making a poor point.
 This doesn't mean that I'm voting for you or against you.
 It just means I liked or didn't like that particular statement.